Care, Custody or Control Exclusion

 General Liability Policy

-In the ISO general liability policy, the care, custody and control exclusion is located under Coverage A, Bodily Injury and Property Damage Liability.
-It can be found in a group of exclusions entitled Damage to Property.
-The exclusion eliminates coverage for property damage to:
+In the ISO general liability policy, the care, custody or control exclusion is located under Coverage A, Bodily Injury and Property Damage Liability.
+It appears in a group of exclusions entitled Damage to Property.
+It eliminates coverage for property damage to:

 Personal property in the care, custody or control of the insured

-Note that the care, custody or control exclusion applies to personal property only.
-It does not apply to real property, meaning land and buildings.
+Three important points should be noted.
+First, the care, custody or control exclusion applies to personal property only.
+It does not apply to real property (land or buildings).
 (Damage to buildings is addressed in other parts of the Damage to Property exclusion.)
-Moreover, the exclusion refers to "care, custody or control," not "care, custody and control."
-This means that "care," "custody" and "control" are usually viewed independently.
-Also, the exclusion applies to personal property in the care, custody or control of the insured.
+Secondly, the exclusion refers to "care, custody or control," not "care, custody and control."
+This means that the words "care," "custody" and "control" are usually considered independently.
+Thirdly, the exclusion applies to personal property in the care, custody or control of the insured.

-In liability insurance, the insured generally means the insured named in a claim or suit.
+In liability insurance, the insured generally means the insured party named in a claim or suit.

 Examples of Excluded Claims

-- A customer files a claim against your restaurant seeking restitution for a fur coat that disappeared while in the care of your restaurant's coat-check service.
+- A customer files a claim against your restaurant for damage his vehicle sustained while being parked by one of your employees.

-- You return a copy machine to the office supply store after your lease expires.
-The store then files a claim against your business, alleging that the machine was damaged while it was in your custody.
+- You return the combine harvester to the rental company after your lease has expired.
+The rental firm files a claim against your farm for damage the machine allegedly sustained while it was in your custody.

 - A customer's vehicle is awaiting repairs at your body shop when it is stolen from your parking lot.
 The customer files a claim against your business demanding restitution for the value of the vehicle.

 - Your cafe's espresso machine has been repaired so you return the one you borrowed to the coffee shop.
-The coffee shop owner claims that the machine was damaged while it was in your possession.
-She has filed a claim against your business demanding restitution for the broken machine.
+The coffee shop owner claims the machine was damaged while it was in your possession and demands restitution.

 Commercial Auto Policy

-The care, custody and control exclusion eliminates coverage for damage to property (including vehicles) that is in your care, custody or control, whether it is owned by you or someone else.
+The care, custody or control exclusion eliminates coverage for damage to property (including vehicles) in your care, custody or control.
 The exclusion applies to property damage and pollution cleanup costs.
 Here are examples of excluded claims.
-In all of the following scenarios, assume that your business has insured all company-owned vehicles for liability under a commercial auto policy.

-- You are driving a truck owned by your business when you hit a patch of black ice.
-The truck skids into a tree, damaging the front end.
+- You are driving a truck you borrowed from a friend to use in your business.
+You hit a patch of black ice and the truck skids into a tree, damaging the front end.

 - You operate a computer repair business.
 You are using a company-owned truck to deliver a computer to a customer when you are involved in an accident.
 The customer's computer is destroyed.

-- You are driving a rental car during an out-of-town business trip when you accidentally rear-end another vehicle.
+- You are driving a rental car on a business trip when you accidentally rear-end another vehicle.
 The rental car is damaged in the accident.

-In the examples cited above, the damage to the truck, the computer, and the rental car would be subject to the care, custody or control exclusion.
-You can insure your business against damage to vehicles you own or rent by purchasing commercial auto physical damage coverage.
+In the examples cited above, the damage to the truck, computer, and rental car would be subject to the care, custody or control exclusion.
+You can insure your business against damage to vehicles you rent or borrow by purchasing auto physical damage coverage for hired autos.
 Damage to property you transport in vehicles can be covered under inland transit insurance.

 Exception for Sidetrack Agreements

-The care, custody and control exclusions found in the standard general liability and commercial auto policies contain an exception for liability assumed under a sidetrack agreement.
+The care, custody or control exclusions described above contain an exception for liability assumed under a sidetrack agreement.
 A sidetrack (also called a spur) is a short section of track that runs between a business establishment and the main railroad track.
 A sidetrack agreement is a contract between a railroad and a business entity in which the railroad allows the business to use a sidetrack.
-In return, the business agrees to indemnify the railroad if it is sued as a result of the business' negligent use of the sidetrack.
+In return, the business agrees to indemnify the railroad for third-party property damage that results from the business' negligent use of the sidetrack.